bsponny/SipNChip/README.md

 Clone the project from GitHub to your local repository.
 `bash $ git clone https://github.com/bsponny/SipNChip.git <your-repository>`

-Create a virtual environment in Bash, then begin setting up the Django server.
-`bash $ virtualenv --no-site-packages`
+Apply all migrations to the project, then create a superuser.
 `bash $ python manage.py migrate`

-Create an admin account for system testing purposes, then migrate again.
 `bash $ python manage.py createsuperuser`
-`bash $ python manage.py makemigrations SipNChip`
-`bash $ python manage.py migrate`

 Run the server, then launch the app from localhost:8000 in your web browser.
 `bash $ python manage.py runserver`